sahilrajput03/sahilrajput03/thoughts-principles.md

 Being alone is a power only few can handle.

-Sex is meaningless spritiual goal.
+Sex is meaningless spritiual goal.  ~ Sahil